dmerrick/pd-cap-recipes/README.md

 When you deploy, you will prompted for a comment.
 This will be used to notify your coworkers via email and HipChat.

+### Improved Logging

+The entire output produced by capistrano is logged to log/capistrano.log.

+### Benchmarking your deploys

+There's also a performance report printed at the end of every deploy to help you find slow tasks in your deployments and keep things snappy.